 Breckenridge Terrain Parks

-I’m not really a park rider, however the parks I saw at Breck looked like they were well kept and the kids were having fun.
-You can find all the parks by hitting up the peak 8 chair.
+I’m not really a park rider, however, the parks I saw at Breck looked like they were well kept and the kids were having fun.
+You can find all the parks by hitting up the peak 8 chairs.

-There’s a number of chalets at Breckenridge and I can’t possibly go over all of them.
-Basically if you’re looking for a chalet.
+There are a number of chalets at Breckenridge and I can’t possibly go over all of them.
+Basically, if you’re looking for a chalet.
 Just continue to ride downhill.
-Just be warned the chalets aren’t like the mid west versions.
+Just be warned the chalets aren’t like the midwest versions.
 They’re small villages here.
 They have restaurants, bars, and restrooms located all over.
 If you brought a snack, find a picnic table.
 They’re located everywhere.
 Whatever you need you’ll be able to find it at the bottom.

 Breckenridge Ski & Snowboard School

 What if you’re not ready to shred?
 Whether you want to ski or snowboard Breckenridge can get you trained and ready to ride in no time.